-Daily and possession limits (bag limits)
+Daily verses possession limits (bag limits)

 For most species of fish, daily and possession limits are the same.
-One exception would be the inland limit on yellow perch, which is 20 per day and 40 in possession.
-The daily and possession limits include fish possessed by the person at all locations including such places as livewell, cold storage, at home, or at a resort.
-Daily limit is the number of fish an angler can take in one calendar day.
-Eating those fish or gifting them away on the same day does not allow an angler to possess additional fish taken in the same calendar day.
+Yellow perch are the exception with a daily limit of 20 and 40 in possession.
+The daily and possession limits include fish possessed by the person at all locations including a livewell, cold storage, at home, or at a resort.
+Daily limit is the number of fish an angler can take in one calendar day and includes those that are consumed or gifted.